shimauman/til/serverless/deploy-service-commands.md

 ## Commands
 ```
-// We can check progress on terminal with v option.
+// We can check progress on terminal with verbose option.
-$ serverless deploy -v
+$ serverless deploy --verbose
 ```
 ```
 $ serverless deploy --stage production --region ap-northeast-1